avizipi/ros2-image-publisher/README.md

 # ros2-image-publisher
-tutorial for image publishing in ROS2
+tutorial for image publishing in ROS1 and ROS2